HafsaHameed457/F-Info/rqs.md

 ## How do browsers read JSX?

 In general, browsers are not capable of reading JSX and only can read pure JavaScript.
 The web browsers read JSX with the help of a transpiler.
 Transpilers are used to convert JSX into JavaScript.
 The transpiler used is called Babel.

+## How to create an event in React?

+To create an event in React, attach an event handler like onClick, onChange, etc., to a JSX element.
+Define the handler function to specify the action when the event is triggered, such as updating state or executing logic.